Archive #24 – Chinese Gods: The Unseen World of Spirits and Demons (1997) by Keith Stevens

 The Victorious Fighting Buddha inhabits a universe where various factions of Western and Eastern gods, devils, and heroes battle one another.
 According to the story, upon ascending to Buddhahood, he steps down as the Monkey King, handing the title to a young descendant, and serves as the vanguard of the Hindu god Indra, during which time he protects the cosmos from a faction of devils and fallen angels.
 He later takes on the role of sub-leader and mentor to a new faction of young heroes whom he trains to battle god-tier opponents.

 High School DxD portrays the Victorious Fighting Buddha as very powerful.
-For example, season four, episode six (minute 13:35) of the anime shows him effortlessly blocking the “True Longinus” spear with his index finger.
+For example, season four, episode six (minute 13:35) of the anime shows him effortlessly blocking the “True Longinus” spear with the tip of his index finger.
 This is quite a feat as this weapon is the same one used to pierce the side of Christ, thereby giving it the power to kill other gods.

 Update: 03-22-21